Jan Cicero Gallery: Representational work

 In the mid-1980s, as the art world became more pluralistic, the gallery expanded its focus to include representational work from a wider geographic area—sometimes to the chagrin of its abstract stable.
 Some of the new artists included Midwest art professors such as Peter Marcus and regional landscape painters like Robert Lee Skaggs, Diane Canfield Bywaters and Stephen Pentak, and cityscape painters William Kohn and Ernest Viveiros.
-Others, like landscape painters James Cook, Peter Holbrook, Merrill Mahaffey, DeAnn Melton, Diane Meyer Melton and Theodore Waddell, came from the West.
+Others, like landscape painters James Cook, Peter Holbrook, Merrill Mahaffey, DeAnn Melton, Diane Lucille Meyer (then known as Diane Meyer Melton), and Theodore Waddell, came from the West.
 Chicagoan and former "Monster Roster" painter Arthur Lerner and Debra Yoo would show both landscapes and still lifes, while Keith Morrison and Bernard Williams created work incorporating African–American iconography.

 Exhibits that the gallery put up in a representational vein included the landscape surveys "Out West" (1989) and "Urban Sites" (1991), and the still life show, "Immovable Object" (1998).
 In 1989, inspired by the Telluride scenery, Cicero invited five Midwest landscape painters to paint from her home there, and later exhibited some of the work in both galleries.